-Our mission is to connect kids to nature, trees, and forest ecosystems where they live, study, and play, regardless of their cultural, religious, or socioeconomic background.
+Our mission is to connect kids to nature, plants, and forest ecosystems where they live, study, and play, regardless of their cultural, religious, or socioeconomic background.
 We hope to spark their curiosity and empower them to become agents of positive environmental change.

 Our program provides parents and educators with hands-on, nature-based learning materials designed by ecology and education experts to engage children in topics of forest health, ecology, and plant conservation.
 We also seek to connect communities to their public gardens – those crucial protectors of plants and ecosystems and inspiring, educational places to visit.